 ECDHD developed a Community Survey and worked with partners to deliver the survey to residents through the district.
-The survey was made up of Likert-scale, ranking and open-ended questions.
+The survey was made up of a Likert-scale, ranking and open-ended questions.
 The goal of the survey was to assess the communities' perception regarding the issues that are important to their health and wellbeing and the quality of life in their respective communities.
-This survey was available in English and Spanish and in print and online.
+This survey was available in English and Spanish, in print and online.

-Based on preliminary results, the majority of survey respondents self-identified as female, white, middle to upper-middle class, college educated and had health insurance.
-While not representative of the population of the region, as a whole, many of the survey responses are supportive of the other data collected as part of this Health Status Assessment.
+There were 259 complete responses (see Appendix C for full details on the demographics of survey respondents), of which the majority of survey respondents self-identified as female, white, middle to upper-middle class, college-educated and had health insurance.
 The survey revealed the following:

-Figure 52.
+Figure 68.
 Top 5 Concerns, ECDHD District